tytydraco/yessleep/out/All_the_kids_at_school_lost_their_teeth_on_the_same_day.md

 I heard more screams from behind the closed doors.
 These weren’t pain.
 It was confusion.
 Desperation.
 Parents yelling out for their kids.

+I didn’t see what happened in there, but I quickly found out.

 They closed down the school after that night.

 No one knew where they went.